GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 helics_log_level_trace = 7
 ```

-- `helics_log_level_no_print` Don't print anything
+- `helics_log_level_no_print` Don't log anything
-- `helics_log_level_error` Error and faults from within HELICS
+- `helics_log_level_error` Log error and faults from within HELICS
-- `helics_log_level_warning` Warning messages of things that might be incorrect or unusual
+- `helics_log_level_warning` Log warning messages of things that might be incorrect or unusual
-- `helics_log_level_summary` Summary messages on startup and shutdown.
+- `helics_log_level_summary` Log summary messages on startup and shutdown.
 The Broker will also generate a summary with the number of federates connected and a few other items of information
 - `helics_log_level_connections` Log a message for each connection event (federate connection/disconnection)
 - `helics_log_level_interfaces` Log messages when interfaces, such as endpoints, publications, and filters are created
 - `helics_log_level_timing` Log messages related to timing information such as mode transition and time advancement